-The diaphragms are designated by D and the buttons by B. R_1 may be 400 ohms and the gain control R_2 a 100,000-ohm potentiometer.
-The microphone frame should be grounded and the leads should be shielded to prevent r.f. pick-up.
+The diaphragms are designated by D and the buttons by B. $R_1$ may be 400 ohms and the gain control $R_2$ a 100,000-ohm potentiometer.
+The microphone frame should be grounded and the leads should be shielded to present r.f. pick-up.

 Carbon-grain microphones, both single- and double-button, convert sound waves into pulsating electrical current by the variation in the resistance with pressure between carbon granules in contact with a metal diaphragm which is caused to vibrate by the sound waves striking it.
-In the single-button microphone, one connection is made to the metal diaphragm and the other is made to the cup containing the carbon granules, called a button.
+In the single-button microphone, one connection is made to the metal diaphragm and the other is made to the cup containing the carbon granules. called a button.
 The microphone terminals are connected in series with a battery and the primary winding of a transformer.
 The current through the primary is a pulsating direct current which induces alternating current in the secondary winding, the resultant alternating voltage across the secondary being applied to the grid circuit of the speechamplifier tube.
 In the double-button microphone there is a carbon element on each side of the diaphragm.
 The buttons are connected to the two ends of the primary winding of the microphone transformer and the diaphragm is connected in series with a battery to the center of the winding.
 The granules in one button are compressed and their resistance is reduced while the granules on the other side loosen and their resistance is increased when the diaphragm is vibrated, with the result that there is an increase in current flow between one button and the diaphragm while there is a decrease in current flow between the other button and the diaphragm.
 The current flow through the common circuit and the battery will remain constant if the buttons have been properly adjusted.
-The diaphragm of a doublebutton microphone is "stretched" to make its natural resonant frequency well up in the audiofrequency range, usually to some value above
+The diaphragm of a doublebutton microphone is "stretched" to make its natural resonant frequency well up in the audiofrequency range, usually to some value above 7000 cycles.
+This makes the microphone's sensitivity comparatively low but improves its frequency characteristic.